 An audio input task periodically transfers successive time-ordered packets of audio waveform data from the input hardware (i.e., the microphone 22, A/D con- 30 verter 32 and buffers 37) to the audio input FIFO 34 for later analysis and possible transmission.
 The audio input task would be analogous to a common microphone in an analog system and can be enabled or disabled by the main control task.
+35

 An audio output task is the logical inverse of the audio input task and transfers successive time-ordered packets of audio waveform data from the audio output FIFO 41 to the audio output hardware 26 (i.e., the buffers 45, D/A converter 46 and the speaker 20).
-This 40 data packet and stored in a storage location (i.e., varitask also can be enabled or disabled by the main control
+This 40 task also can be enabled or disabled by the main control task.